Jennings County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The county council is the legislative branch of the county government and controls all the spending and revenue collection in the county.
 Representatives are elected from county districts.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county is made of a board of commissioners.
 The commissioners are elected county-wide, in staggered terms, and each serves a four-year term.
 One of the commissioners, typically the most senior, serves as president.
 The commissioners are charged with executing the acts legislated by the council, collecting revenue, and managing the day-to-day functions of the county government.

 Court: The county maintains a small claims court that can handle some civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 County Officials: The county has several other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk Each of these elected officers serves a term of four years and oversees a different part of county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

 Jennings County is part of Indiana's 6th congressional district and is represented in Congress by Republican Greg Pence.
 It is also part of Indiana Senate districts 43 and 45 and Indiana House of Representatives districts 66 and 69.

-Jennings County is, and has historically been, a staunchly Republican county and in the top 5 highest taxed counties in the state.
+Jennings County is, and has historically been, a Republican county and in the top 5 highest taxed counties in the state.
 Democratic presidential candidates have won Jennings County only thrice in the past 130 years.